-When you mention M&Ms or Pringles, everyone remembers the colorful button-shaped chocolate characters and the mustachioed man, which naturally drive us to remember the brands they are associated with.
-Mascots are a great way of keeping businesses in the minds of customers.
+When you mention M&Ms or Pringles, everyone remembers the colorful button-shaped chocolate characters and the mustachioed man, which naturally drive us to remember the brands they're associated with.
+Professionally designed mascots are a great way of keeping businesses in the minds of customers.

 Mascots are fun, useful brand/service and event ambassadors.
 Therefore they should be appealing in order to grab the attention of their target audience, and must reflect the spirit and nature of the "product".

-In this tutorial, you will learn more about how to take a client brief from illustration to final mascot design.
+In this tutorial, you'll learn more about how to take a client brief from mascot drawing to a final logo and mascot design.

 Let's start creating!

-I receive plenty of character design requests for several types of businesses, but I can tell you there are no correct steps to follow when designing a character, but there are a few tips you can follow to achieve the right look.
+I receive plenty of character design requests for several types of businesses, but I can tell you there are no correct steps to follow when designing a character.
+There are, however, a few tips you can follow to achieve the right look.

 One client brief I handled was focused on creating "a fictional, health conscious character which is supposed to bring fun and excitement to kids' meal choices while also serving as an ambassador to balanced and wholesome eating".

-So typically, you would start with some quick research of current character trends, similar brand avatars, and an analysis of what could possibly work and reflect the brand's personality, keeping in mind that it targets kids on an educational level.
+So typically, you'd start with some quick research of current character trends, similar brand avatars, and an analysis of what could possibly work and reflect the brand's personality, keeping in mind that it targets kids on an educational level.

 Here are a few tips on designing characters for kids: